 My kids are so natural on video.
-They have been doing a video diary since being home and it is amazing how they can chat directly to camera for 3-5 minutes with no problems at all.
+They have been doing private video diaries and creating dance videos since homschooling and it is amazing how they can chat directly to camera for 3-5 minutes with no problems at all.
 Even more scary is my son’s ability to sign off a video with calls to action, like ‘don’t forget to like and share’ or ‘comment below with your own suggestions’ – I’m blaming Joe Wicks!

 You may not choose to use the content or share it publicly, but it can be wonderful for opening up ideas.

 Keeping your children behind the camera can still be fun too.
-Ask them to take some photos of you to use as new headshots – you could have some real fun on your daily exercise finding some good backgrounds and taking some shots.
+Ask them to take some photos of you to use as new headshots.
+You could have some real fun through the holidays finding some good backgrounds and taking some shots.

 Ask them to film you too, perhaps simply working.